Jatindranath Sengupta

-Jatindranath Sengupta (or Yatīndranātha Senagupta) (June 26, 1887 in Patilpara, Purba Bardhaman – September 17, 1954) was an Indian Bengali-language poet and writer.
+Jatindranath Sengupta (or Yatīndranātha Senagupta) (26 June 1887 in Patilpara, Purba Bardhaman – 17 September 1954) was an Indian Bengali-language poet and writer.

 Birth

-Jatindranath Sengupta was born on 26 June in the year of 1887 at Patilpara in Purba Bardhaman district, West Bengal at his maternal uncle's house.
+Jatindranath Sengupta was born on 26 June 1887 at Patilpara in Purba Bardhaman district, West Bengal at his maternal uncle's house.
 His ancestral village was Haripur, a village situated near Shantipur in Nadia district, West Bengal.